Bombing of the Bezuidenhout: Response

-As soon as the British realized the extent of the damage, they dropped fliers over the neighborhood expressing condolences for the civilians who were killed by their error.
+As soon as the British realised the extent of the damage, they dropped fliers over the neighbourhood expressing condolences for the civilians who were killed by their error.
 Trouw, the Dutch resistance newspaper, reported:

 The horrors of the war are increasing.
 We have seen the fires in The Hague after the terrible bombings due to the V2-launching sites.
 We have seen the column of smoke, drifting to the south and the ordeal of the war has descended upon us in its extended impact.
 We heard the screaming bombs falling on (the) Bezuidenhout, and the missiles which brought death and misery fell only a hundred metres from us.
 At the same time we saw the launching and the roaring, flaming V2, holding our breath to see if the launch was successful, if not falling back on the homes of innocent people.
 It is horrible to see the monsters take off in the middle of the night between the houses, lighting up the skies.
 One can imagine the terrors that came upon us now that The Hague is a frontline town, bombed continuously for more than ten days.
 Buildings, burning and smouldering furiously, a town choking from smoke, women and children fleeing, men hauling furniture which they tried to rescue from the chaos.
 What misery, what distress.